 Dadar is well connected as it’s a major railway station in Mumbai.
-It is connected to the city’s Western Line and Central line.
+It’s connected to the city’s Western Line and Central Line.
 But above that, Dadar is also a common stop in the city for outstation trains.
-So once you reach Dadar’s local railway station, you have to head to Dadar West side’s exit, which will be the last platform of the western line.
-Once you exit, you will reach the famously chaotic Phool Galli.
+So once you reach Dadar’s local railway station, you have to head to Dadar West side’s exit, which will be the last platform of the Western Line.
+Once you exit, you’ll reach the famously chaotic Phool Market.

 Mumbai’s paradoxical nature can often be fascinating.
-Now, we are not saying that the street outside the station is well maintained or exquisite.
+Now, we’re not saying that the street outside the station is well maintained or exquisite.
 But that’s where the beauty lies.
 Streets in poor conditions which are littered and polluted by mankind, being used to sell the most beautiful of flowers.
 It’s no secret that certain parts of the street are filthy and they stink.
-Yet, it’s a humongous flower market which sells a variety of pretty flowers for a cheap price.
+Yet, it’s a humongous flower market that sells a variety of pretty flowers for a cheap price.

-But that’s not the only reason to visit the place.
-If you need flowers, buying it from here would be worth your while.
+But that’s not the only reason to visit Dadar Flower Market.
+If you need flowers, buying them from here would be worth your while.
 Now, one thing you should keep in mind is that some flowers are seasonal and won’t always be available.
 But most of them are always available and the price would depend on whether they are local or imported.
-Like the local Jasmine, White Lilies, Roses and Marigolds will almost always be cheaper than the imported Tulips or Peonies.
+Like the local jasmine, white lilies, roses, and marigolds will almost always be cheaper than the imported tulips or peonies.